Salt has been used for centuries and is even called “essential” for life, but also we have been encouraged to eat less salt.

 – carry nutrients into and out of the cells

-– essential for brain and neurons
+– essential for the brain and neurons

 There are many natural salts to choose from. celtic salt, macrobiotic salt, Himalayan pink salt etc.

-you can find out the bamboo salt here
+You can find out the bamboo salt.

 POTASSIUM AND SODIUM BALANCE

-Another important thing to mention is the potassium and sodium balance
+Another important thing to mention is the potassium and sodium balance.

 Potassium is found in many natural whole foods, including fresh vegetables, beans and fruits.